-Wherever possible, the Forum makes its decisions by consensus.
-If this is not possible, the Forum can resolve matters by voting.
-Each of the ten governments has one vote, and six votes are required for a decision.
+Wherever possible, the Food Ministers’ Meeting makes its decisions by consensus.
+If this is not possible, matters are resolved by voting.
+Each of the 10 governments has 1 vote, and 6 votes are required for a decision.
 Each jurisdiction has a lead Minister for voting purposes.

-The Chair of the Forum is a health minister responsible for the Food Standards Australia New Zealand (FSANZ) Act.
-The Forum is required to meet face-to-face at least once every calendar year.
+The Food Ministers’ Meeting chaired by a Minister with responsibility for the Australian Government Health portfolio.
+The Food Ministers’ Meeting is required to meet face-to-face at least once every calendar year.

-The Forum is supported by The Food Regulation Standing Committee (FRSC), a sub-committee that provides policy advice to the Forum.
-The Food Regulation Secretariat provides secretariat services to the Forum and its sub-committees.
+The Food Ministers’ Meeting is supported by the Food Regulation Standing Committee (FRSC), a senior officials committee that provides policy advice to the Food Ministers’ Meeting.
+The Food Regulation Secretariat provides secretariat services to the Food Ministers’ Meeting and its sub-committees.